appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
-1. Verify that Burp Suite scan does not identify any of the following vulnerabilities:
+1. Burp Suite scan shall not identify any of the following vulnerabilities:
    - 1048832: OS Command Injection

 *L2*
-1. Verify testing evidence does not indicate the application is vulnerable to OS command injection vulnerabilities from parsing untrusted user input.
+1. Verification shall confirm that testing evidence does not indicate the application is vulnerable to OS command injection vulnerabilities from parsing untrusted user input.

 ---